European Spaces of Culture

 An international network of community film makers building peace through art

-This festival will serve as an annual meeting for an international network of community filmmakers.
-Primary audience of the project are the communities affected by the armed conflict in Colombia: ex-combatants, Afro-Colombian men and women, indigenous communities, farmers, LGBTIQ communities, and the urban youth.
+Primary audience of the festival are the communities affected by the armed conflict in Colombia: ex-combatants, Afro-Colombian men and women, indigenous communities, farmers, LGBTIQ communities, and the urban youth.
 The local producers come from these communities and have become their cultural representatives.

 The most important innovative aspect of the project is creating a horizontal relationship between local Colombian producers and national and international professionals, allowing the Festival to be built on a bilateral basis.
 In terms of content, the activities were designed in conjunction with the community of Tierra Grata, who will host the festival and present its own stories to international filmmakers.
 The decentralized location chosen allowed the festival to reach areas where there is a lack of cultural projects due to scarce resources.
 It reinforced the institutional presence in these territories and made them visible for international social initiatives.